Enthralling historical fiction that brings the past alive . . .

 Are you concerned about the ongoing assault on our freedoms?
 Have you ever thought that what we need in America today is a second Revolution?
 Then return to a tumultuous era of rebellion against tyranny.
 Encounter the real heroes who sacrificed everything to win our independence.
 Rediscover the great vision, ideals, and principles on which our nation was founded.
-For America's future, be inspired . . .
+Be inspired for America's future . . .

 Reignite the Revolution!